 This can be appealing to some sellers.
 Of course, if you are the prospective buyer in a multiple-bidding situation, it means you are taking on risk.

 What if, say, after you purchase the home, you discover that there’s $10,000 worth of HVAC work that needs to be done?
 An inspection would likely have revealed this, and you would have been able to negotiate with the sellers about this.
 But when you waive the inspection, you will be on the hook for this kind of upgrade.

 Recommended: 6 First-time Home-Buying Mistakes to Avoid

 Signs of Sincerity and Respect

-Because many sellers have nostalgia for their home, buyers who show sincerity, respect, and sentiment may score extra points.
+Because many sellers have pride in and a deep affection for their home, buyers who show sincerity, respect, and sentiment may score extra points.

 In some cases, sellers might appreciate (or even require) a bit of a buffer between the closing date and when they formally move out of the house.

 By offering them a few extra days post-closing without asking for compensation, flexible buyers can get ahead of contenders who might have stricter buyer possession policies.